PlebLab/Top-Builder-Season-1/README.md

 ## Project Updates for Top Builder teams

-### Accessing the Project Template
+### Accessing the Top Builder 2025 Schedule/Teams

-To submit or update your project, use our standardized template:

 1. Navigate to the [Top Builder Project Page](https://github.com/orgs/PlebLab/projects/8/views/1).
-2. Click on "New Issue".
+2. Click on "Top Builder Teams" or "Top Builder Workshops".
-3. Choose the "Project Submission / Update" template.

-### Filling Out the Template
+### Filling Out the Project Submission Template

 Include the following in your submission: